 Placement should stay intentional.
 Leave enough room between pieces for each material to keep its own visual job, because crowding can flatten the reason the pairing works.

-How Stellar Beam Calcite is used
+How to keep Stellar Beam Calcite in good condition

 Authenticity